gosukiwi/gosukiwi.github.io/_drafts/model-view-presenter.md

 * Because the models were changed, they trigger an event "I was changed"
 * The presenter was listening to this event, and re-renders the view

-Let's see some code already, let's say we have a very simple model layer:
+Let's see some code already.
+Assume we have a very simple model layer:

 ```javascript
 class Counter extends PubSub {